 The exam is multiple-choice, but the difficulty and allotted time increase with every certification level.
 A 6 Sigma Yellow Belt exam could take an hour and a half, while a Black belt exam could take up to 4 hours.
 In addition to the exams, candidates for a Six Sigma certification must complete at least one quality project.
 The number of quality projects varies with each level.
 For example, a Six Sigma green belt certification may require one project; a Six Sigma black certification may ask for two projects; the Master Black belt may request that candidates complete more than ten projects.
 Many certification bodies like TUV-SUD consider university/college degrees for work experience requirements.

 Here are some reasons why you should consider applying for a Six Sigma Certification:

 - A Six Sigma Certification adds value to your resume and portfolio.

-- Gives you the ability to reduce risk and eliminate errors in your organisation’s business process.
+- It allows you to reduce risk and eliminate errors in your organization’s business process.